Château Quintus Saint-Émilion 2018 - Grand Cru Classé

 Yves Beck

 “The deep, rich, and earthy nose draws you into this concentrated and beautifully balanced Saint-Émilion.
 A superb interplay of fine, graceful tannins with restrained richness.
 A very long, fresh, and light finish.”
-(James Suckling 2022) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on the country and shipping method selected)
+(James Suckling 2022) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on the country and selected shipping method)

-Buy your Quintus wines at the best price in a private sale!
+Buy your Quintus wines at the best price through a private sale!

 Starting at €99 on your first order